-KSZ8863 supports both a static and a dynamic MAC address table.
-In response to a Destination Address (DA) look-up, KSZ8863 searches both tables to make a packet forwarding decision.
-In response to a Source Address (SA) look-up, only the dynamic table is searched for aging, migration, and learning purposes.
+The KSZ8873 supports both a static and a dynamic MAC address table.
+In response to a Destination Address (DA) look up, the KSZ8873 searches both tables to make a packet forwarding decision.
+In response to a Source Address (SA) look up, only the dynamic table is searched for aging, migration and learning purposes.

-The static DA look-up result takes precedence over the dynamic DA look-up result.
+The static DA look up result takes precedence over the dynamic DA look up result.
 If there is a DA match in both tables, the result from the static table is used.
-The entries in the static table will not be aged out by KSZ8863.
+The entries in the static table will not be aged out by the KSZ8873.

-The static table is accessed with an external processor via the SMI, SPI, or I2C interfaces.
-The external processor performs all addition, modification, and deletion of static MAC table entries.
+The static table is accessed by an external processor via the SMI, SPI or I2C interfaces.
+The external processor performs all addition, modification and deletion of static MAC table entries.